smartass08/gd/README.md

 *This is a PHP script for direct download file from Google Drive.*

 # How to use:
-*Simple, you just copy ID of google drive link and replace to your site project*
+*Simple, you only copy ID of google drive link and replace to your site project*

 Example:
 - GD Link : https://drive.google.com/file/d/1Xr757YxqoabeaW6Ra4eRu-iUaxOB32rU/view